 - 1. A bachelor's degree in a physical or biological science or in engineering from a recognized educational institution. - 2.
-Completed the courses in physics, chemistry, and mathematics that are required for the Bachelor of Science degree with a major in geological sciences at MSU, or equivalent courses. - 3.
-At least 12 credits in geological sciences courses. - 4.
+Completed the courses in physics, chemistry, and mathematics that are required for the Bachelor of Science degree with a major in Earth and Environmental Sciences at MSU, or equivalent courses. - 3.
+At least 12 credits in Earth and Environmental Sciences courses. - 4.
 A grade-point average of at least 3.0. - 5.
 Satisfactory scores on the GRE General Test.